mikedotcpp/GBRaycaster/README.md

 The basic idea is to fire a bunch of rays from the player and draw whatever those rays hit.
 The number of rays to fire is equal to the number of vertical columns on screen (the pixel width of the screen).
 For each ray that hits an object in the world (like a wall), a scaled vertical strip of that object is drawn.

-DRAW AN IMAGE OF RAYCASTING HERE!

-In this early experiement, I added a long delay during rendering so it's easier to see the screen filling from right to left, one vertical strip at a time.
-Vertical strips were created using
+In this early experiement, vertical strips were created using 1-pixel wide quads:
-1 pixel wide quads.

 ![Raycasting animation](Resources/out.gif)